The Silvertrac Extra

 - Directly address specific pain points

-For example, rather than saying “We have 50 years of combined security and law enforcement experience,” speak with more specificity to your clients wants and needs.
-Try “We’ve been fulfilling the security needs of homeowners’ associations for over two decades.”
+For example, rather than saying “We have 50 years of combined security and law enforcement experience,” be more specific about how you provide what your clients wants and need.
+So, you might say: “We’ve been fulfilling the security needs of homeowners’ associations for over two decades.”

 2. Review Your Pricing Strategy

 Keeping your prices low is one surefire way to win more bids.
 However, that’s easier said than done.
 When your prices are too low, you put yourself in an unsustainable position.
 Set your prices too high and you’ll quickly get undercut by competitors.

 One approach is to review your desired profit margin and overhead costs to determine the best rate you can offer clients.
 We offer free calculators to help you crunch the numbers on our website.

 You should also remember that companies that offer better services can charge more.
 Learning how to justify why your company may cost more than competitors is an important skill.